 It stands to reason that the significant role of individual procedural rights brings about distinct limits to collective litigation mechanisms.
-As a result, when it comes to retail investor protection, in the German two-tier legal framework for the provision of investment services hand in hand with its implementation via civil liability in courts goes its public enforcement by supervisory authorities.
-On the EU-level the potential divergence between the enforcement of the MiFID and investor enforcement of good behavior by investment firms becomes evident, civil liability regimes and procedural mechanisms in this field falling within the legislative power of the Member States.
-At the same time, this makes clear the significance of the liability as provided for by Art.
-6 of the Prospectus Directive, serving as the legal basis for the Telekom plaintiffs' claims.
+As a result, when it comes to retail investor protection, in the German two-tier legal framework for the provision of investment services hand in hand with its implementation via civil liability in courts goes its public enforcement by supervisory authorities.73 On the EU-level the potential divergence between the enforcement of the MiFID and investor enforcement of good behavior by investment firms becomes evident, civil liability regimes and procedural mechanisms in this field falling within the legislative power of the Member States.74 At the same time, this makes clear the significance of the liability as provided for by Art.
+6 of the Prospectus Directive75, serving as the legal basis for the Telekom plaintiffs' claims.

 Until September 2009 in 24 cases petitions for determination in a model procedure were filed, in 12 procedures model case procedures were initiated, but only two led to model case decisions, another two to final rulings.
-To that point there had only been model case decisions in the DaimlerChrysler- and the LBB Fonds 13-cases, the first one p.
-416-418.
+The to that point there had only been model case decisions in the DaimlerChrysler and the LBB Fonds 13-cases, the first one being decided against the claimants, the latter finding a few errors in the prospectus.
+The empirical findings of the study by Halfmeier/Feess of 2009 do not, of course, consider yet the decisions amending Directives 2003/71/EC on the prospectus to be published when securities are offered to the public or admitted to trading and 2004/109/EC on the harmonisation of transparency requirements in relation to information about issuers whose securities are admitted to trading on a regulated market, O.J.
+L 327, 11.12.2010, p.
+1-12.